chaoexUser/api_en/README.md

 TEL|Cell phone number
-Company Business License Number/Personal ID Number|Company Business License Number/Personal ID Number Platform account|Corresponding platform account public-key|Your public key will be saved on the platform.
-The following will detail the generation and the use of the public key
+Company Business License Number/Personal ID Number|Company Business License Number/Personal ID Number Platform account|Corresponding platform account public-key|Your public key will be saved on the platform.The following will detail the generation and the use of the public key

 >Note: Due to some force majeure factors, the application for API permissions for login, ordering, and withdrawal of orders cannot be provided by a separate page.
 Therefore, the application of the API call permission is currently supported by the method of mail application.